glarizza/octopress/source/_posts/2014-10-24-puppet-workflows-4-using-hiera-in-anger.markdown

 abstracting away how it got that bit of data (i.e. "It used Hiera").
 For newer users of Puppet, having the data in the Profile is easier to follow.
-So, in the end, putting the data into the Profile itself is the least-flexible and most-visible option...so consequently it should be the first available option.
-This option is best for defaults that are applicable for ALL nodes.
+So, in the end, putting the data into the Profile itself is the least-flexible and most-visible option...so consequently people consider it as the first available option.
+This option is good for common/default values, BUT, if you eventually want to use Hiera, you need to re-enter the data into the common level of Hiera.
+It also splits up your "source of truth" to include BOTH the Profile manifest and Hiera.
+In the end, you need to weigh your team's goals, who has access to the Hiera repo, and how flexible you need to be with your data.

-Remember when I offered that crazy idea of not having a "defaults" level in the hierarchy?
-This is why: erring on the side of visibility in the Profile and failing early with Hiera.
-It also gives you a logical starting point when determining WHERE to put your data.
-Moving along...

 **PROS:**